 Authors should also provide a short ‘running title’.
 Title, running title, by line correspondent footnote and key words should be written as presented in the original manuscript.

-All the original research articles and systematic reviews must be accompanied with a structured abstract.
-Ideally, each abstract should include the following sub-headings, but these may vary according to requirements of the article.
+All the original research articles, systematic reviews and meta-analyses must be accompanied by a structured abstract.
+Ideally, each abstract should include the following sub-headings, but these may vary according to the requirements of the article.

 6 to 8 keywords must be provided.
 Choose important and relevant keywords that researchers in your field will be searching for so that your paper will appear in a database search.
 The keywords should be contained in the title and they should appear several times in the article.
 In biomedical fields, MeSH terms are a good ‘common vocabulary’ source to draw keywords from https://www.nlm.nih.gov/mesh/meshhome.html.